 Red Flour Beetles in San Angelo

-A number of beetles infest flour and grain-based products and are known as flour beetles.
-The most economically important pests of this species are the red flour beetle and the confused flour beetle.
-Red and confused flour beetles attack stored grain products such as flour, cereals, spices, pasta, cake mix, dried flowers, and even dried museum specimens.
-The red flour beetle is essentially an insect of warmer climates and can fly short distances.
-Flour beetles feed on grain dust and milled cereals, but are unable to attack sound and undamaged grain.
+Several types of beetles are categorized as flour beetles due to their tendency to infest flour and grain-based goods.
+The red flour beetle and the confused flour beetle are significant members of this group.
+These pests target stored grain items like flour, cereals, spices, pasta, cake mix, dried flowers, and museum specimens.
+The red flour beetle can fly short distances and prefers warmer environments.
+Flour beetles consume grain dust and milled cereals, but they cannot damage intact and healthy grains.

 Red Flour Beetle Habitat

-Red flour beetles are capable of breeding throughout the year where the building is warmed during winter.
-Flour beetles can be found not only inside infested grain products but in cracks and crevices where grain may have spilled.
-Flour beetles infest cereal, cake mix, cornmeal, crackers, dry pet food, chocolate and nuts, and seeds (such as birdseed).
-Both adults and small, off-white larvae will be found in infested items.
-The adult beetles often wander away from the infested material and can be found inside pantries and cupboards or anywhere in the home.
+Red flour beetles exhibit year-round breeding in heated buildings, even during winter.
+They inhabit not just infested grain products, but also reside in cracks and crevices where grains might have spilled.
+Flour beetles infest a range of items including cereal, cake mix, cornmeal, crackers, dry pet food, chocolate, nuts, and seeds (like birdseed).
+Both the mature beetles and small, pale larvae are present in infested products.
+Adult beetles frequently wander away from infested materials, making appearances in pantries, cupboards, and various spots within the home.

 Red Flour Beetle Behaviors, Threats, or Dangers

-The red flour beetle does not bite or sting but may elicit an allergic response.
-Although it does not spread disease, large numbers of dead bodies, cast skins, and fecal pellets can produce extremely pungent odors in grain.
-Common signs of an infestation are visual sightings of actual beetles crawling or flying throughout the home, seeing them in flour or cereal products, and “leaky packages.”
-Small bits of meal or grain spilling from a package, or small holes chewed through packaging, are signs that an infestation is present.
+The red flour beetle doesn’t bite or sting, yet it might trigger allergic reactions.
+While not a disease carrier, its numerous deceased bodies, shed skins, and fecal pellets can emit strong, unpleasant odors in stored grain.
+Usual indicators of an infestation include spotting live beetles crawling or flying around the house, discovering them in flour or cereal items, and noticing “leaky packages.”
+Traces of meal or grain spilling from a package or small holes gnawed through packaging indicate the presence of an infestation.
 Contact your local pantry pest control experts for help with red flour beetle problems.